NeuroLuke/bonnspatialmemorylab/content/publication/preprint/index.md

 publication_types: ['3']

 # Publication name and optional abbreviated publication name.
-publication: ''
+publication: 'Ripple-locked coactivity of stimulus-specific neurons supports human associative memory'
-publication_short: ''
+publication_short: 'Ripple-locked coactivity and associative memory'

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Associative memory is the ability to encode and retrieve relations between different stimuli.
+To better understand its neural basis, we investigated whether associative memory involves precisely timed spiking of neurons in the medial temporal lobes that exhibit stimulus-specific tuning.
+Using single-neuron recordings from epilepsy patients performing an associative object–location memory task, we identified the object- and place-specific neurons that encoded the separate elements of each memory.
+When patients encoded and retrieved particular memories, the relevant object- and place-specific neurons activated synchronously during hippocampal ripples.
+This ripple-locked coactivity of stimulus-specific neurons emerged over time as the patients’ associative learning progressed.
+Our results suggest a cellular account of associative memory, in which hippocampal ripples coordinate the activity of specialized cellular populations to facilitate links between stimuli.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
   - Source Themes